Ruth Munce: School founder

 Attempting to fill a void in Christian education—something she wanted for her own children—in Pinellas County, Munce, with the help of friends, started a Christian school in Fall 1952 in a temporary location at the "Baptist Church on 22nd Avenue South."
 About 30 to 40 elementary students attended, perpetuating her passion to open a permanent school, which she did with her own financial backing in 1953 in unincorporated Pinellas County, naming it Grace Livingston Hill Memorial School, in honor of her mother.

 Munce remained principal of the school she founded for at least ten years, teaching Bible and English classes in her tenure.
 In 1961, she turned the school over to Bill Caldwell, who was operating Keswick radio stations, WKES-FM and WGNB-AM, and the Southern Keswick Bible Conference on the same site as the school.
 Reflecting the new ownership, the school was renamed Keswick Christian School in 1962.

 Missionary

 In 1968, at age 70, Munce undertook an eight-year stint teaching at Nairobi Bible Institute in Kenya.
 Her book, What Happened?: A Study in Genesis (A Textbook for Christian Schools or Home Bible Study Groups) is based on her teachings while in Kenya.
 Returning home to Pinellas County in the mid-1970s, Munce made her missions local, leading up to 14 interdenominational Bible studies a week, a routine she continued well into her nineties, with participants admiring the "breadth of her knowledge".

 End of life

 For her 102nd and 103rd birthdays, Munce celebrated with Keswick students at her place of residence at Pinecrest Place in Largo, where she lived for approximately five years.
-Munce was said to have beamed at seeing the students, a testament to her diligence 50 years after the school's founding.

 Munce died May 23, 2001, at Mariner Health of Belleair, Florida, where she had been a resident for a week.